Shait6/Multi-VM/README.md

 - Contributor: `b24988ac-6180-42a0-ab88-20f7382dd24c`
 The template still exposes `remediationRoleDefinitionId` with this default, but pipelines always pass Contributor based on observed permission requirements for remediation.

-### 8. DeployIfNotExists Auto‑Enable Policy (Built‑in)
+### 8. DeployIfNotExists Auto‑Enable Policy (Custom Any‑OS)
-- We assign the built‑in policy: "Configure backup on virtual machines with a given tag to an existing recovery services vault in the same location" (ID: `/providers/Microsoft.Authorization/policyDefinitions/345fa903-145c-4fe1-8bcd-93ec2adccde8`).
+- We assign a custom policy (no OS/image restrictions) allowing ANY tagged VM in the region to be protected.
+Definition JSON: `policy-definitions/customCentralVmBackup.json`.
-- Assignment per region is handled by `modules/assignBuiltinCentralBackupPolicy.bicep` passing: `vaultLocation`, `inclusionTagName`, `inclusionTagValue` (array), and `backupPolicyId`.
+- Assignment per region is handled by `modules/assignCustomCentralBackupPolicy.bicep` passing: `vaultLocation`, `inclusionTagName`, `inclusionTagValue` (array), and `backupPolicyId`.
-- Remediation is triggered by the pipeline to enable protection for any matching, unprotected VMs.
+- Built‑in policy reference removed because it excluded newer images (e.g. Ubuntu 24.04).
+Use the custom definition for broad coverage.

 ### 8.1 Automated Remediation Scripts
-Deployment and remediation are now encapsulated in reusable scripts, replacing earlier inline loops in both GitHub Actions and Azure DevOps.
+Deployment and remediation are encapsulated in reusable scripts used by both GitHub Actions and Azure DevOps.

 - Deployment: `scripts/Deploy-BackupInfra.ps1`
-- Remediation (no long polling): `scripts/Start-BackupRemediation.ps1`
+- Remediation trigger: `scripts/Start-BackupRemediation.ps1` (idempotent assignment + remediation create; no polling by default)

-Workflow:
+Current behavior:
+- Auto-creates custom any‑OS policy definition if missing.
-- Deploy (or update) the policy assignment per region (idempotent) using existing module.
+- Assigns per region using `modules/assignCustomCentralBackupPolicy.bicep`.
-- Poll policy evaluation summaries (`az policy state summarize`) until a result is available (readiness gate) or max polls reached.
-- Start remediation with `--resource-discovery-mode ReEvaluateCompliance` and region location filter.
+- Triggers remediation with `ReEvaluateCompliance`.
-- Poll remediation status until terminal state (Succeeded/Failed/Canceled) or max polls reached.
-- Enumerate protected items per target vault resource group to verify new protection objects.
+- Does not poll or emit a summary file (monitor in Portal Policy > Remediations).

+Optional enhancements (not yet implemented):
+- Add polling for compliance state & remediation jobs.
-- Emit JSON summary file `backup-remediation-summary.json` containing per-region status, counts, and any failures.
+- Emit JSON summary of protected items per vault.
+- Fallback to built‑in policy for legacy OS allow‑list if desired.

 Invocation (CI):
 ```powershell
 ./scripts/Deploy-BackupInfra.ps1
 ./scripts/Start-BackupRemediation.ps1
 ```

-Outputs:
-- Remediation progress can be monitored in Azure Portal under Policy > Remediations.

-Customization:
-- Extend logic as needed to add optional status polling in a separate helper if desired.

-Benefits over inline approach:
-- Centralized logic (easier future tuning) and cleaner pipelines with minimal inline code.

 ### 9. Repository Layout Summary
 | Path | Purpose |